 This is what your mixed honey cookie dough will look like.
 It will be a little sticky from the honey and that is okay.

-Use a cookie scoop to scoop up cookie dough and use your hands to roll it into balls.
+Step 3: Use a cookie scoop to scoop up cookie dough and use your hands to roll it into balls.
 Next, roll the dough balls in powdered sugar.
 Kids love helping make these cookies because they can play with their hands!

 This is the same process used to make my gluten free chocolate crinkle cookies.